avlcodemonkey/Chart.js/docs/07-Advanced.md

 Chart.js 1.0 has been rewritten to provide a platform for developers to create their own custom chart types, and be able to share and utilise them through the Chart.js API.

-The format is relatively simple, there are a set of utility helper methods under `Chart.helpers`, including things such as looping over collections, requesting animation frames, and easing equations.
+The format is relatively simple, there are a set of utility helper methods under `Chart.helpers`, including things such as looping over collections.

 On top of this, there are also some simple base classes of Chart elements, these all extend from `Chart.Element`, and include things such as points, bars and scales.